 In 1987 contestants the test format was changed to 20 questions with written answers and 10 questions with true or false answers.

-1992 brought changes to the contest that is still being used today.
+1992 brought changes to the contest, some of which are still being used today.
 The contest was opened to all 7th grade students who lived in the Hannibal Public School District.
 100 students applied that year.
 Teachers then narrowed the field to 40 students who prepared a speech.
 These speeches were performed before a panel of judges who again narrowed it to 20.
 Contestants took a written test on Mark Twain and Hannibal and had personal interviews before a panel of judges.
 This panel narrowed the field to 5 boys and 5 girls.
 An orientation period and final judging followed this selection.
-The final judges selected the "official Tom and Becky".
+The final judges selected the official Tom and Becky.

 Present day the contest runs from February to July 4th each year.
 Invitations are still sent to all seventh grade students residing in the Hannibal Public School District and home school students are also encouraged to participate.
 Throughout the selection process three informational meetings are conducted.
 Interested students sign up through their school or at the chamber office.
 Their teachers then evaluate the students on interpersonal skills, scholastic standing, citizenship, and responsibility.
 Students then present to a panel of 11 judges a short speech on why they would like to be a Tom or Becky.
 Judges select 12 boys and 12 girls to move on to the semi-finals.
 The contestants then take a written test on Mark Twain and Hannibal and had personal interviews before a panel of judges.
 This panel narrows the field to 5 boys and 5 girls.
 Contestants prepare their costumes and participate in a 2-day orientation period where three judges observe them to see how they interact with each other and visiting tourist, aptitude for the job, manners, and their ability to portray the character, items in their bags, the engagement scene, and costume.
-On July 3rd, three out of town judges observe the contestants in the historic district during the morning and in the afternoon they conduct personal interviews of all 10 finalist.
-These judges select the "official Tom and Becky".
+On July 3rd, three out of town judges observe the contestants in the historic district during the morning and in the afternoon they conduct personal interviews of all 10 finalists.
+The cumulative score from the test, interview, orientation and final judging is used to select the official Tom and Becky.